kevin-wangzefeng/kubernetes/docs/proposals/service-affinity.md

     image: redis
 ```

-The definition of app pod that accesses Redis:
+The definition of application pod that accesses Redis:
 ```
 apiVersion: v1
 kind: Pod